Wasteful flaring of natural gas.

 - Leaks are the unintentional waste of natural gas that can occur throughout the oil and gas extraction process, both at the wellhead and during transportation.
 Through monitoring, many of these leaks can be caught and repaired in a timely manner and reduce the amount of methane into the atmosphere.

-BLM and the Obama Administration have already taken significant steps to modernize public land management and bring it into the 21st century.
-Reducing natural gas waste and stopping methane emissions will only help this process.
+The BLM and the Obama Administration have already taken significant steps to bring public land management into the 21st century, especially in energy development.
+Reducing natural gas waste and stopping methane emissions will significantly help this process.